 Matt is a full-stack web developer with over a decade of experience.
 Before joining Atlas5D he was a senior developer at ActBlue, where he held significant responsibilities for architectural design, tool selections, code quality, and leading new product development.
 Prior to that, Matt worked as a software engineer at Constant Contact, where he developed a marketing and acquisition website that is scalable and highly-available while allowing for numerous integrations and customizations.
 Matt has an MFA in Studio for Interrelated Media from Massachusetts College of Art, and a BS in Electronic Media Arts and Communication from Rensselaer Polytechnic Institute.

 Rachel is a back-end engineer with experience in big data and data mining.
 Prior to joining Atlas5D she worked at SmugMug in natural language analytics and data warehousing, and at EnerNOC in energy intelligence software.
 Rachel holds Bachelor of Science degrees in Computer Science and Applied Statistics from the Rochester Institute of Technology.

 Katie specializes in deep-learning algorithms and applications in computer vision.
 Prior to joining Atlas5D, she completed software-engineering internships at Apple’s Interactive Media Group and Google’s Android Wear Division.
 Her undergraduate awards include MIT’s MiniPlaces Scene-Recognition Challenge in convolutional neural networks.
-Katie holds a Bachelor of Science degree in computer science from MIT.
+Katie holds a Bachelor of Science degree in Computer Science and Engineering from MIT.